German Shepherds and Dangerous Foods: 8 You Must Avoid

 6. Alcohol

-Alcohol causes ethanol poisoning in dogs.
-Even small amounts can result in loss of coordination, slowed breathing, vomiting, coma, or death.
+Alcohol causes ethanol poisoning.
+Even tiny amounts can result in vomiting, loss of coordination, slowed breathing, coma, or death.
+Size doesn’t protect large dogs like German Shepherds, so fermented foods, drinks, and desserts must always be out of reach.

 7. Xylitol